 I often find myself having the same conversation again and again with working parents – they say that they don’t have time to volunteer at their child’s school, or time to be an active member of the PTA.
-Then they counter those claims with complaints of things they dislike about the school or the PTA.
+Then they counter those claims with complaints of things they dislike about the school or the people in PTA.

 On the contrary, I have heard the cries of PTA board members begging for help with fundraising and various activities at their school, but they are not flexible with the volunteer times.